Toward Sufficient Statistical Power in Algorithmic Bias Assessment: A Test for ABROCA: Introduction

 \section{Introduction}

 Algorithmic bias is a critical concern in educational data mining (EDM), as it can undermine the effectiveness of key EDM applications.
 Past research has studied algorithmic bias in knowledge tracing \cite{zambrano2024investigating}, grade prediction \cite{jiang2021towards,deho2024past,vsvabensky2024evaluating}, and at-risk prediction \cite{cock2023protected,karimi2021predicting}.
-Despite differences in definitions \cite{baker2022algorithmic}, algorithmic bias generally refers to systematic unfairness or unequal treatment caused by algorithms, often disadvantaging or favoring groups based on immutable traits such as race, gender, or socioeconomic status \cite{friedman1996bias}.
-In this context, efforts to measure algorithmic fairness in EDM models have focused on metrics that quantify performance differences between student groups (e.g., by race or gender).
+Despite differences in definitions \cite{baker2022algorithmic}, algorithmic bias generally refers to systematic unfairness or unequal treatment caused by algorithms, often disadvantaging or favoring certain individuals or groups of individuals in favor of others \cite{friedman1996bias}.
+In this context, efforts to measure algorithmic fairness in EDM models have often focused on metrics that quantify performance differences between student groups based on demographic attributes (e.g., by race or gender).
 A model is typically considered fair if its predictive performance is equivalent or comparable across groups.